metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

 # DESCRIPTION

-The original goal of this module was to produce GPX/XML files which were parseable by both GPX Spinner and EasyGPS.
+The original goal of this module was to produce GPX/XML files which were parsable by both GPX Spinner and EasyGPS.
 As of version 0.13 it has been extended to support general parsing and generation of GPX data.
 GPX 1.0 and 1.1 are supported.